arvindnair1995/Loco_Assignment/README.md

 ## Setup
 1. Git clone the project
 2. Do `go mod download` to install all the dependencies
+3. Run `go run main.go` in the terminal
-3. Open [Swagger UI](http://localhost:8080/swagger/index.html#/) on your browser
+4. Open [Swagger UI](http://localhost:8080/swagger/index.html#/) on your browser
-4. Voila!
+5. Voila!
 You are already to use the transaction service

 ## APIs
 1. `PUT /transactionservice/transaction/{transaction_id}` - Inserts a transaction into the DB with TC: O(1)